Skip to Content

 Instructions

-• Combine the shallots, chilies, garlic, parsley, and cilantro in a mixing bowl.
+• Use a sharp knife to chop and dice the shallots, peppers, garlic, parsley, and cilantro.
+Transfer them to a mixing bowl.

 Notes